Vision and Implementation

-At Manor Field, we believe that science builds on children’s natural curiosity to enable them to pose and explore questions about the world.
-Having an awareness of the science around them and in the wider world, will support children to become global citizens and make positive, informed choices about their responsibilities to the environment, their health and other scientific issues.
+At Manor Field, we believe that science builds on children’s natural curiosity, to enable them to pose and explore questions about the world.
+Having an awareness of the science around them and in the wider world will support children to become global citizens, and to make positive, informed choices about their responsibilities to the environment, their health and other scientific issues.

-“Science is important because without it we wouldn’t be able to answer questions about our world.”
-McKinnon, Year 5
+“Science is important because without it, we wouldn’t be able to answer questions about our world.”

 Staff make use of a range of resources to stimulate and motivate learners.
 The school grounds and local area are used to engage children with their environment, whilst enriching their learning.
 Enrichment from beyond the school is organised to further the pupils’ enjoyment of science and to widen their learning experience.